Opinion: Mourning a disappearing world as Australia burns

 The hardest burden is knowing there is no help coming.
 A month after this particular fire started – our fire, I have begun to think of it as, the fire that, of the all the conflagrations up and down the East Coast, is the one that has the power to devour or deliver us – Prime Minister Scott Morrison has declined to send extra firefighters.
 Instead, he offers thoughts and prayers.

 Like the early colonists, he turns to the destroying angel; fate, and not funding cuts and poor land management, has brought these fires to a pass – rapturous fate.
-My anger is so ferocious it has died down into exhaustion.
+My anger is so ferocious, it has died down into exhaustion.
 This is a man who once brought a lump of coal into Parliament and cradled it like a baby; who could ever expect him to acknowledge the link to climate change?

 Denial is entrenched at so many levels, but it’s gruesomely absurd when hardware stores in Sydney are running out of particulate-blocking masks, and schools are open or closed on a day-to-day basis, depending on risk.
 Friends tell stories of the smoke haze setting off fire alarms inside their workplaces, so that they are evacuated into the same filthy air.
 Ash is turning the beaches on the South Coast black.